trinodb/trino/presto-docs/src/main/sphinx/functions/aggregate.rst

 .. function:: approx_percentile(x, w, percentage) -> [same as x]

     Returns the approximate weighed percentile for all input values of ``x`` using the per-item weight ``w`` at the percentage ``p``.
-The weight must be an integer value of at least one.
-It is effectively a replication count for the value ``x`` in the percentile set.
+Weights must be strictly positive.
+Integer-value weights can be thought of as a replication count for the value ``x`` in the percentile set.
 The value of ``p`` must be between zero and one and must be constant for all input rows.

 .. function:: approx_percentile(x, w, percentage, accuracy) -> [same as x]

     Returns the approximate weighed percentile for all input values of ``x`` using the per-item weight ``w`` at the percentage ``p``, with a maximum rank error of ``accuracy``.
-The weight must be an integer value of at least one.
-    It is effectively a replication count for the value ``x`` in the percentile set.
+Weights must be strictly positive.
+Integer-value weights can be thought of as a replication count for the value ``x`` in the percentile set.
 The value of ``p`` must be between zero and one and must be constant for all input rows. ``accuracy`` must be a value greater than zero and less than one, and it must be constant for all input rows.

 .. function:: approx_percentile(x, w, percentages) -> array<[same as x]>

     Returns the approximate weighed percentile for all input values of ``x`` using the per-item weight ``w`` at each of the given percentages specified in the array.
-The weight must be an integer value of at least one.
-It is effectively a replication count for the value ``x`` in the percentile set.
+Weights must be strictly positive.
+Integer-value weights can be thought of as a replication count for the value ``x`` in the percentile set.
 Each element of the array must be between zero and one, and the array must be constant for all input rows.

 .. function:: approx_set(x) -> HyperLogLog
     :noindex: